 If you don’t take a lot of omega-3 foods and have deficiency signs, then omega-3 supplements can be useful for you.
 The common Omega-3 dietary supplements are fish oil, krill oil, cod liver oil, and algal oil.
 The supplements can be found in liquid, capsule and pill form.

 Omega 3 fish oil dosage

 The effective dosages depend on numerous factors.
-Different types of fish, nuts or seeds contains different amount of omega-3 fatty acids.
-Similarly different supplements have variable amount of EPA and DHA.
+Different types of fish, nuts or seeds contain different amount of omega-3 fatty acids.
+Similarly, different supplements have a variable amount of EPA and DHA.
 So the dosing should be based on the amount of EPA and DHA.
 Yet there is no established dose for children.
 The safe amount declared by FDA up to 3000 mg per day whereas EFSA declared up to 5000 mg per day.
-For adult, different health conditions may requires variable amount omega 3 fatty acids but should not consume more than 3 grams daily without the recommendation of a health care provider.
-The people who are experience with heart disease are usually advised to take 1000 mg per day.
+For the adult, different health conditions may require a variable amount omega 3 fatty acids but should not consume more than 3 grams daily without the recommendation of a healthcare provider.
+The people who are experienced with heart disease are usually advised to take 1000 mg per day.
 Many studies show that per day 500-2000 mg can reduce the symptoms of depression and anxiety.